About Gowling WLG

 Key skills and experience

 Gowling WLG is committed both to promoting equality and diversity in the firm and to Equal Opportunities in employment.
-The firm believes in equality of opportunity regardless of race or racial group (including colour, nationality, ethnicity, national origins), religion, caste or belief, age, disability, gender, gender identity, gender reassignment, sexual orientation, marriage and civil partnerships, surrogacy, adoption and parental rights.
+The firm believes in equality of opportunity regardless of race or racial group (including colour, nationality, ethnicity, national origins), religion or belief, age, disability, sexual orientation, sex, gender re-assignment and gender identity, marriage and civil partnership, and pregnancy, maternity and paternity.
 This also includes any incidents of perceptive or associative discrimination and harassment.